Bruneljohnson/BrunelPokedex/README.md

 ------- FUTURE PLANS:

-Rebuild this project using React
+Rebuild this project using React.
 Implement Lazy loading or spinner for Pokémon Image Load.
 Find a way to limit the number a clicks a user do going backwards/ forwards to reduce the number of fetch calls to the server.